Alyssa Larsen Surprised by the Huntsman Award for Excellence in Education

 A highlight for the Nebo School Board of Education is to meet with students from each of the high schools and junior high schools on a quarterly basis.
 Each Youth Board representative is selected by his/her principal to be a spokesperson for their school.

-The Nebo School Board took this opportunity to ask the Youth Board students questions concerning readiness for mathematics, high school, college, and perspective careers as well as other preparedness questions.
+The Nebo School Board took this opportunity to ask the Youth Board students questions concerning college and career readiness, technology and one-to-one devices, and readiness for mathematics.